thomasa88/AnyShortcut/README.md

 Make sure the directory is named `AnyShortcut`, with no suffix.

-Press Shift+S in Fusion 360™ and go to the *Add-Ins* tab.
-Then select the add-in and click the *Run* button.
-Optionally select *Run on Startup* (This is needed if you want the *AnyShortcut* built-in commands to function after restarting Fusion 360™).

 The new menu *TOOLS* -> *ANYSHORTCUT* is now available.

+The add-in can be temporarily disabled using the *Scripts and Add-ins* dialog.
+Press* Shift+S in Fusion 360™ and go to the *Add-Ins* tab.

 ## Ideas for commands to map